 That aside, the TV also offers one unbeatable perk for gamers: lag times as low as 16.3 milliseconds as tested with our Leo Bodnar input lag tester.
 That makes this set one of the most responsive TVs around for gaming, coming in behind only the Hisense H8F (14.1 milliseconds).

 Being the lowest rung on Samsung's highfalutin QLED ladder means that the Q60 is a little inconsistent in places, and that applies to audio, too.
 With 2.1-channel audio and 40 watts of power, the set can handle high volume, but it may not offer the rich sound you would get from a set with additional speakers for simulated surround sound.
-In fact, we'd recommend pairing the Q60 with a soundbar for better sound overall.
+In fact, we'd recommend pairing the Q60 with one of the best soundbars for better audio.

 On tracks from the Westworld soundtrack, like Ramin Djawadi's piano-and-orchestra interpretation of The Rolling Stones' "Paint It Black," the overall sound was OK, and the volume got loud enough to be heard on the other side of the building, but the quality was less pronounced.
 Treble and bass were unbalanced, with timpani and low strings losing a lot of their oomph.
 The overall mix lacked some of the richness that should accompany a full orchestra, and the distinctions between instruments got a little muddy as the volume ramped up.